GW Crowdfunding Policies and Procedures

 • The promise of tangible goods, gifts, or premiums to donors

-1. Every GW Raise project and team must have a staff advisor from the Office of Development and Alumni Relations.
-If a team does not have an apparent point of contact within the Office of Development and Alumni Relations, please contact [email protected] for assistance.
+1. Every GW Crowdfunding project and team must have a staff advisor from the Division of University Advancement.
+If a team does not have a point of contact within the Division of University Advancement, please contact givingatgwu [dot] edu for assistance.

-2. All crowdfunding projects on GW Raise must have an approved and associated development fundraising account that is owned and operated by the university.
+2. All GW Crowdfunding projects must have an approved and associated development fundraising account that is owned and operated by the university.
 Advisors must assist with identifying and providing the appropriate account to Annual Giving staff.

-3. The staff advisor is responsible for obtaining any necessary approvals from senior leadership and ensuring the financial processes are in place at the school, college, or unit for the project team to receive the funds at the campaign's conclusion.
+3. The staff advisor is responsible for obtaining all necessary approvals from senior leadership and ensuring the financial processes are in place at the school, college, or unit for the project team to receive funds raised at the campaign's conclusion.

 Project Financials and Budget

-1. All crowdfunding projects on GW Raise must have an approved and associated development fundraising account that is owned and operated by the university.
+1. All GW Crowdfunding projects must have an approved and associated development fundraising account that is owned and operated by the university.
 If a group or project does not have an account to use, this may disqualify the project from consideration.

 2. Each project should have clear goals, milestones, and deliverables (example: $5,000 will purchase airfare for 5 medical students to travel abroad on a GW-approved program to volunteer their medical services).
 Projects without a clear goal or deliverable may disqualify the project from consideration.

-5. After project completion, project teams work with their DAR advisor and applicable business office staff to access the raised funds for their programs once the gift processing is finalized.
-It’s not the responsibility of The Office of Annual Giving to ensure this process, please consult with your advisor.
+5. After project completion, project teams work with their advancement advisor and applicable business office staff to access the funds raised for their programs once gift processing is finalized.
+It’s not the responsibility of The Office of Annual Giving to manage this process, please consult with your advisor.

 Marketing and Outreach